SpenceyHong/janeliasig/README.md

 IPython Jupyter Notebook at <http://ipython.org/install.html>

 Freetype is needed for this module; it can't be downloaded via pip.
+It should come with all Python versions after 2.7.

-Download freetype by `brew install freetype` through homebrew
+Download freetype by `brew install freetype` through homebrew at <http://brew.sh>

 janeliasig is available on PYPI!